-- Users – the total number of people who had an active Yammer/Workplace account during the selected date range.
+- Users – the total number of people who have an active Yammer account during the selected date range.

 - Posts – the total number of posts (i.e. Where a person as started a new discussion thread).
 Unlike an email, a post doesn’t have a dedicated recipient, and therefore posts don’t have a number in the ‘To You’ row (on the Personal and on the Business Unit tabs).

 - Replies – the total number of replies/comments to a post.
 If you reply to your own post, this reply is counted in the 'From' row, but to avoid double-counting is excluded in the 'To' row